FenixUp/RestShell/README.md

 And definately without a non-optional, or non-transparent, cloud storage.

 The approach here uses a JSON file as the User Interface within your own favorite text editor.
+Support for CSV and XLSX files are on the roadmap.